 Nature has given you a thousand and one ways of getting any nutrient you need.
 Supplements, on the other hand, may not always give you what their labels promise.

-No one’s keeping a tab on supplements, not even the FDA (Food and Drug Administration).
+Which brings us to the point: no one’s keeping a tab on supplements, not even the FDA (Food and Drug Administration).
 The FDA has been forced by way of law to give a free hand to supplement manufacturers, demanding no proof of safety or efficacy of their products.
 The threats of contamination are a whole other horror story.

 There is also the assumption that scientific research must have already been done to prove all of the tall claims, the laundry list of health benefits.
 The truth is some initial research has been done and research is being done, but the industry has taken “jumping to conclusions” to new heights.
 Supplements, even natural ones, are based on conjectures and unproven hypotheses, a danger that must be recognized.